User Guide

 ------

-Events can be a multitude of things: traditional events such as mouse or keyboard events, or events related to ``Graphic`` properties.
+Events can be a multitude of things: canvas events such as mouse or keyboard events, or events related to ``Graphic`` properties.

-There are two ways to add events in ``fastplotlib``.
+There are two ways to add events to a graphic:

 1) Use the method `add_event_handler()` ::